-Orchestra/Strings: Students in Grades 4 and 5 may choose to participate in Orchestra/Strings for approximately one (1) instructional hour (during the school day) each week.
+Orchestra/Strings: Students in Grades 4-8 will have the opportunity to participate in Orchestra/Strings.
+Students in Grades 4 and 5 will participate for approximately one (1) instructional hour (during the school day) each week.
+Students in grades 6-8 will participate for approximately one (1) hour each day of the school year.
 Being part of this group requires dedication to practice on the chosen instrument, local travel and afterschool (including nights and weekends) performances.
 This group is under the direction of Mr. Robert Browning.

-Safety Patrol: 5th Grade students are selected to serve as safety monitors in the hallways before school and after school during dismissal.
-They assist in keeping the noise levels at an acceptable volume, remind students of school rules (no running in the halls, keeping hands and feet to themselves, walking in a line on the right-hand side of the hall, etc.), escort groups of students to buses and daycare vans, etc. Being chosen to serve on this committee is a privilege.
+Safety Patrol: 8th Grade students are selected to serve as safety monitors in the hallways before school and after school during dismissal.
+They assist in keeping the noise levels at an acceptable volume, remind students of school rules (no running in the halls, keeping hands and feet to themselves, walking in a line on the righthand side of the hall, etc.), escort groups of students to buses and daycare vans, etc. Being chosen to serve on this committee is a privilege.
 Students on this committee must be well-behaved, respectful and be in good academic standing.
-Mrs. Suzanne Mayson supervises this group of students.